logrange/logrange/README.md

 [![Go Report Card](https://goreportcard.com/badge/logrange/logrange)](https://goreportcard.com/report/logrange/logrange) [![Build Status](https://travis-ci.org/logrange/logrange.svg?branch=master)](https://travis-ci.org/logrange/logrange) [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://github.com/logrange/logrange/blob/master/LICENSE)

 # Logrange - streaming database
-Logrange is highly performant streaming database, which allows aggregating, structuring and persisting streams of records like application logs, system metrics, audit logs etc. Logrange persists input streams on the disk and provides an API for accessing the stored data.
+Logrange is highly performant streaming database, which allows aggregating, structuring and persisting streams of records like application logs, system metrics, audit logs etc. Logrange persists input streams on the disk and provides an API for accessing the stored data to build different analytic tools on top of it.

 __Highlights__
-* Size tollerant.
-Logrange performance doesn't depend on the database size either it is 100Kb or 100Tb of data.
+* _Size tollerant_.
+Logrange performance doesn't depend on the database size either it is 100Kb or 100Tb of data
-* Higly performant.
-Accepting millions records or hundred megabytes per second
+* _Higly performant_.
+Accepting millions of records or hundred megabytes per second
-* Low latency.
-Written data becomes available for read within milliseconds.
+* _Low latency_.
+Data becomes available for read within milliseconds after it is written
-* Scalable by source.
+* _Scalable_.
 Supporting tens of thousands different streams
-* Fast data processing.
+* _Fast data processing_.
 No data indexing overhead, but effective streaming and batch data processing
-* Native for stream processing.
+* _Native for stream processing_.
 Merging, filtering and search using LQL (Logrange Query Language)
-* Ready to use.
-Basic installation includes pre-configured log processing tools: collector, forwarder, cli tool and Logrange database service.
+* _Ready to use_.
+Basic installation includes pre-configured log processing tools: collector, forwarder, CLI tool and Logrange database service.
-* Easy installation for both containerized or a custom environments.
+* _Easy installation_ for both containerized or a custom environments.
+* _Save first for further processing_ concept.

-## What exactly does that mean?
+## Save first for further processing?
+What exactly does that mean?
-Modern systems can consist of thousands of different sub-systems and applications, which usually write information about their activity into a files as application logs.
-The application log is a stream of records, where the records appear in the order of writing them into the log.

-Logrange allows to collect the logs in a very efficient manner and storing the log records on the disk for further processing.

-The data, which can be stored in the database is not limited by the application logs only.
-For example, other streaming data like system metrics, autdit logs, application events could be stored into Logrange as well.
+Modern systems produce huge amount of information which can help to build statistics, analytics, to understand the system anomalies or even discovering security breches.
+Usually the information is written in form of system or application logs.

+The modern tools by log processing offers the concept where the data should be analyzed and filtered before it is saved.
+This concept is caused by huge amount of information, which can impact the log processing tools performance significantly.
+The problem with the concept is it allows to drop essential data due to weak analyzis or imperfection of the data filtering.

+Logrange offers another concept.
+It is - _to save first and you can drop it later, if you don't need it_.
+Logrange is intended to be a tool, which allows to store whatever streaming data a system produces without worriying about the database size, or analyzing the data before saving it.

 ## What does Logrange allow to do?
 Logrange does the following things: